 - Over a quarter of the participants (27%) said they are co-infected with hepatitis C (HCV), and 16% have been treated for HCV.

 In addition to a detailed analysis of the quantitative data, we will be conducting in-depth, qualitative interviews to fill gaps in the survey data and gain a deeper understanding of the complexities of HIV-related stigma in BC.
-We expect to begin this early in 2018.

 We are also actively working with the Canadian People Living with HIV Stigma Index project to help guide implementation of the Index as it gets going in other provinces, beginning with Manitoba and Ontario.